-- Preview Email Newsletter

 News/Media Alliance Urges Caution on Renewal of Negative Option Rule (10)

 WASHINGTON, Jan.
 7 -- The News/Media Alliance, representing over 2,200 diverse newspaper, magazine, and digital media publishers across the United States, has issued a public comment letter to the Federal Trade Commission (FTC) regarding a petition for rulemaking from the Consumer Federation of America and the American Economic Liberties Project.
-In its letter, N/MA expresses gratitude for dialogue with the commission on the original rulemaking but raises concerns about the proposed Negative Opt more ST
+In its letter, N/MA expresses gratitude for dialogue with the commission on the original rulemaking but raises concerns about the proposed Negative Option Rule, urging the FTC to proceed with caution.

 Nez Perce Tribe Raises Concerns Over Proposed Revisions to Endangered Species Act (10)

 WASHINGTON, Jan.
 7 -- The Nez Perce Tribe has submitted a public comment letter addressing proposed revisions to the regulations implementing sections 4 and 7 of the Endangered Species Act to the U.S. Department of the Interior Fish and Wildlife Service and the National Marine Fisheries Service.
-The Tribe expressed concerns that the revisions, outlined under multiple docket numbers, undermine the core objectives of the ESA by placing economic considerations above the protection of endangered spe more ST
+The Tribe expressed concerns that the revisions, outlined under multiple docket numbers, undermine the core objectives of the ESA by placing economic considerations above the protection of endangered species and their habitats.

 Northwest Public Power Association Supports ESA Rule Revisions (10)